WeiweiDuan/Target-guided-generative-model/README.md

 ### Step 2: Iteratively Training TGG
 **TGG takes cropped images and labeled target image(s) as inputs.<br/>

-The outputs are predicted target images saved in a folder named by "--save_detected_images". <br/>
+The outputs are predicted target images saved in a folder named by "--save_detection_folder". <br/>

 The images' names in the folder are the top-left coordinates of cropped images.**